Quotes On Karma By Buddha | Actions Speak for Themselves

 Siddhartha Gautama, the founder of Buddhism, was a prince until the age of 35, when he left his palace to become a monk.
 He tried many teachings, but none were satisfactory.
 While meditating under a Bodhi tree, he discovered the answer to his suffering questions.
 Siddhartha Gautama became the Buddha (“he who is awake”) after achieving enlightenment.

-Before moving to quotes on karma by buddha, lets find out what is karma.
+Before moving to buddha quotes on karma, lets find out what is karma.

 What Exactly Is Karma?